antazoey/patchday-ios/CONTRIBUTING.md

 ## Testing

-### PDMock
+### PDTest

-The project `PDMock` contains manual mocks for protocols defined in `PDKit.Protocols`.
+The project `PDTest` contains manual mocks for protocols defined in `PDKit.Protocols`.
 Use them, follow their patterns, create new ones if you need, modify them as you need.
 Mocks are mostly built and updates on a needs-basis, but the basic pattern is: